IBM/alchemy-logging/src/go/README.md

 }
 ```

 **WARNING** If you do not invoke `Close()` on your scope, your application will have a memory leak.
 The `alog` config object holds a map from goroutine ID to indentation level which is incremented at construct time and decremented at close time.
 Once back to 0, the map entry is removed.
 If `Close()` is not invoked, this map will grow indefinitely.
+The safest way to ensure that `Close()` is always invoked is to use `defer` as in the examples above.

 ## Convenience Functions
 There are several other convenience functions available with the `alog` package: